clawpack/doc/doc/googleearth_plotting.rst

 *Chile_2010.kmz* (created in your plots directory) can be opened in Google Earth.

-An on-line version of results from this example can be viewed by opening the file `Chile_2010.kml`_ in Google Earth.
+An on-line version of the results from this example can be viewed by opening the file `Chile_2010.kml`_ in Google Earth.

 .. figure::  images/GE_Chile.png